webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 />
 </syntaxhighlight>

-The element to be animated must also not specify other transforms.
+The element to be animated must not specify other transforms.
 If you want to animate the rotation in the example on the left below, you need to split out the translation into a different element as shown on the right: